History of slavery in the Muslim world: 20th-century: suppression, abolition and prohibition

-By the Treaty of Jeddah, May 1927 (art.7), concluded between the British Government and Ibn Sa'ud (King of Nejd and the Hijaz) it was agreed to suppress the slave trade in Saudi Arabia.
-Then by a decree issued in 1936, the importation of slaves into Saudi Arabia was prohibited unless it could be proved that they were slaves at the treaty date.
-In 1962, all slavery practices or trafficking in Saudi Arabia was prohibited.
+By the Treaty of Jeddah, May 1927 (art.7), concluded between the British Government and Ibn Sa'ud (King of Nejd and the Hijaz) it was agreed to suppress the slave trade in Saudi Arabia, mainly supplied by the ancient Red Sea slave trade.
+In the 1932, the League of Nations asked all member countries to include anti-slavery commitment in any treaties they made with all Arab states.